axelarnetwork/axelar-contract-deployments/README.md

 Please note that this project currently supports both Javascript and Typescript.

+All new commands should continue to use `node` for continuity.
+The migration from `node` to `ts-node` will be done all at once.

 ### To migrate to Typescript, you may use the following steps

 1. When touching a file or creating a new file, ensure the file's extension is `.ts`